-Integrated effectively into decision-making systems, AI can enhance human decision-making, extracting insights from diverse data sources to suggest actions that might not otherwise be visible.
-This integration involves careful consideration of the interplay between human decision-making and AI-enabled/robotics-based systems, and between individual machine learning or AI components within a decision-support system, especially visible during real-time physical interaction, but critical in a range of non-physical interactions between AI and humans.
+Research directions in building the foundations of trustworthy AI and robot based system of the interplay between human decision-making and AI-enabled/robotics-based systems, and between individual machine learning or AI components within a decision-support system, especially visible during real-time physical interaction, but critical in a range of non-physical interactions between AI and humans.
 These interfaces - between human and AI, between physical and digital, and between interacting technical systems - give rise to research challenges where progress is needed to create AI systems that enhance human agency, safety and oversight.
 While the nature of the interface will vary according to the context of decision-making, required capabilities include: the ability to interrogate how and why a recommendation has been made; the nature of the uncertainty connected to that recommendation or output, and how that might affect confidence in the system's workings; and the impact of the decision on different user groups and the operating environment.
 These capabilities and their integration into system design are active areas of research.